Table of contents

 - JSON-LD schema for the blog posts itself (type:

-Our main goal is to include these JSON-LD schemas to our element for each page.
+Our primary goal is to include these JSON-LD schemas in our element for each page.

 Here’s the simple way I used to include JSON-LD data for my pages: